bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Modules-in.md

     I do not know why

-Let’s replace occurrences of the phrase ‘do not’ with the word ‘should’.
+Let’s replace occurrences of the phrase 'do not’ with the word 'should’.

 We can read the contents of the file as a string, manipulate this string, then write this new string back into the file.